EmanWiens/hackmaster/README.md

 •MultiplayerGame.java - Subclass of Game.
 Manages the turn and resources of a multiplayer game.<br />
 •ResourceManager.java - Applies cards played to the players.<br />
 •SetUpGame.java - Initializes the game and deck.<br />
 •SinglePlayerGame.java - Subclass of Game.
-Manages the turn and resources of a singleplayer game.<br /><br />
+Manages the turn and resources of a single player game.<br /><br />

 The Objects package contains the files: <br /> •CardClass.java - A card in the game.
 Costs resources, gives something in return<br />